Nassiri37/Nass/README.md

 I was looking for something similar to this but just couldnt find anything

-This is a free basic and open source bike / scooter / boat / dirt bike / vehicle rental script that allows for multiple locations and to return the bike/scooter/boats!
+This is a free basic and open source bike / scooter / boat / dirt bike / vehicle rental script that allows for multiple locations and to return the vehicles

 I couldnt find the scooter model creator if any knows please add a PR so I can credit them!